 Healthcare Drives Springfield's Economy

-Aside from the State of Illinois, Springfield’s largest employers are its two hospitals and the Southern Illinois University School of Medicine is its ninth largest provider of work.
+Aside from the State of Illinois, the city's largest employers are its two hospitals, and the Southern Illinois University School of Medicine is its ninth-largest provider of work.
 These three institutions alone provide almost 11,000 jobs.
 This healthcare system serves over 211,000 individuals in Springfield's metropolitan area, including 117,000 residents living within its city limits.

-Springfield's medical needs are served by two hospitals, which also provide for all of Springfield’s suburbs and outlying towns.
+Springfield's medical needs are served by two hospitals, which also provide for all of the city's suburbs and outlying towns.
 The data we have compiled about each hospital can provide a deeper understanding of some of the contributing factors considered in medical malpractice cases.
 Here is a look at how your local hospitals are performing and where they can make improvements.

 701 North First Street

 Memorial Medical Center is a level one trauma center providing emergency pediatric treatment and level two perinatal care.
 79% of patients surveyed would highly recommend this facility to their friends and families.
 Still, cited issues include concerns over cleanliness, patient education on health matters, and a high mortality rate among stroke patients.

 The facility's readmission rates speak volumes on the efficacy of its treatment for patients experiencing severe conditions or requiring emergency treatment.
 Mortality rates are often linked to readmission rates as well as patients are far more likely to die when they are released too quickly.

 There were 17.3% of patients admitted with pneumonia, 23.1% of patients suffering congestive heart failure, and 17.3% of heart attack patients were readmitted to this facility within thirty days of discharge.
 Only about 40% of those who were readmitted survived.